jorisvandenbossche/course-python-data/notebooks/case4_air_quality_analysis.md

 data_tidy = data_tidy.dropna()
 ```

-In the following exercises we will mostly do our analysis on `data`and often use pandas (or seaborn) plotting, but once we produced some kind of summary dataframe as the result of an analysis, then it becomes more interesting to convert that result to a tidy format to be able to use the more advanced plotting functionality of `plotnine`.
+In the following exercises we will mostly do our analysis on `data`and often use pandas plotting, but once we produced some kind of summary dataframe as the result of an analysis, then it becomes more interesting to convert that result to a tidy format to be able to use the more advanced plotting functionality of seaborn.

 +++